Feeding Houston for

 The Christie's Tradition: Serving Family, Friends, and Fabulous Food!

-In 1955, two cousins from the Greek city of Tripoli, with more hope in their hearts than money in their pockets, had a chance encounter with a restaurant owner that would forever change the lives of all three men.
+In 1955, a young man from the Greek city of Tripoli, with more hope in his heart than money in his pocket, had a chance encounter with a restaurant owner that would forever change the lives of all both men.

 The story of Christie's Restaurant begins roughly a century earlier, when a Greek man named Theodore Christie arrived in America from his birthplace in Constantinople (now Istanbul).
+Originally born as Theodosios Christofidis, he changed his name to be easier to pronounce in America.
 In 1905, the 20 year old graduate of Turkey's prestigious Robert College found work as a court interpreter in New York City and was later introduced to the world of hotel and restaurant management.

 On the advice of a friend, Christie moved to Galveston, where legal gambling and a bustling tourist trade fueled a booming local economy and other Greek immigrants were prospering.
 He opened a sandwich shop in the Tremont Hotel, where his fried fish sandwiches on toasted Po-boy bread made Christie's an instant hit.